1939 Coventry bombing: Arrests

 Barnes was arrested at his lodgings in Westbourne Terrace, London, at 20:50 on the evening of the bombing.
 His arrest resulted from an independent Special Branch police raid upon a flat in Leinster Gardens, West London, in relation to numerous local thefts of bicycles by the tenants of the property which investigators suspected of being used in the transportation of explosives around the city by the IRA.
 A search of the property revealed a large quantity of explosives stowed in hat boxes and a timing device.
 Questioning of the four Irishmen arrested revealed the explosives were brought to the property by one Peter Barnes.
 One of these individuals provided police with his address, and Barnes was arrested as he returned to the property from Coventry.

 A search of Barnes's address uncovered ample incriminating evidence with regards to the Coventry bombing, including a suitcase bearing traces of potassium chlorate, and an unposted letter to an acquaintance in Ireland in which Barnes detailed his involvement in and expectation of a forthcoming "spectacular" bombing and concluding with "I am coming back from Coventry tonight 11:30, so by the time you get this, the [newspapers] should have some news."
 When asked if he had been to Coventry earlier that day, Barnes replied he had, before adding, "Coincidences can happen, can't they?"
 He was promptly arrested and detained at Canon Row Police Station, but refused to name the man he had provided the explosives to in Coventry.

 On 28 August, the Coventry City Police, along with members of Special Branch, conducted a thorough search of 25 Clara Street.
 This search also uncovered a suitcase bearing traces of potassium chlorate, plus tools and equipment sufficient for the purpose of constructing bombs and incendiary devices such as pincers, soldering material, and insulating tape.
 Also recovered were pieces of paper torn from a four-and-a-half volt dry cell battery and a new and untarnished brass setting device used to set the hands of an alarm clock.
 This device did not fit any clock in the house.
 All occupants of the property were arrested under the Explosive Substances Act 1883.
-Initially released pending deportation, those arrested at Clara Street where re-arrested on 2 September.
+Initially released pending deportation, those arrested at Clara Street were re-arrested on 2 September.